thingscamp/thingscamp.github.io/support.md

 permalink: /support/
 ---

-You can support an individual event or our whole mission, which is to build an open resource of equipment and knowledge along with a network of people.
+We’re looking for people and organisations who share our enthusiasm for making the future of technology more inclusive.
+Support an individual event or our ongoing work.